JagpreetRandio/Weather-Dashboard/README.md

 ## Description

 The weather dashboard allows the user to get the upcoming 5-day forecast for any city!
 Simply enter in the city name and select search to view the current weather, wind speed, humidity, and temperature.
-The upcoming 5-day forecast will include wind speed, temperatur, and humidity.
+The upcoming 5-day forecast will include wind speed, temperature, and humidity.
 Previous searches are also saved on the webpage using local storage.

 ## Deployment